grafana/metrictank/docs/tools.md

     	comma separated list of cassandra addresses in host:port form (default "localhost:9042") -keyspace string
-    	Cassandra keyspace to store metricDefinitions in. (default "metrictank") -max-stale duration
+    	Cassandra keyspace to store metricDefinitions in. (default "metrictank") -num-conns int
-    	clear series from the index if they have not been seen for this much time.
-  -num-conns int
     	number of concurrent connections to cassandra (default 10) -password string